Comparing the latent features of universal machine-learning interatomic potentials: Results

 We first compare the reconstruction errors across the single-task MACE variants, which have been trained separately on MPtrj \cite{MPTRAJ}, OMat24 \cite{omat24}, MatPES-PBE, and MatPES-r2SCAN \cite{MATPES}.
-The latter two datasets contain the same structures, but the reference calculations have been performed with PBE~\cite{perd+96prl} and r2SCAN~\cite{Furness2020} functionals, respectively.
+The latter two datasets only differ in the exchange-correlation functional used during the reference calculations, which are PBE~\cite{perd+96prl} and r2SCAN~\cite{Furness2020}, respectively.
 Overall, the reconstruction errors are moderately low across the variants (Fig.~\ref{fig:variants-errors_mace}) (the average off-diagonal GFRE is 0.31, and the average LFRE is 0.12).
 The MPtrj variant exhibits the largest overall GFREs and LFREs (average GFRE and LFRE are 0.42 and 0.15, respectively), which reflects the limited information content of the smallest and oldest MPtrj dataset.
 The reconstruction errors between MatPES-PBE and MatPES-r2SCAN are comparable to the other cases, revealing that having different functionals in the reference calculations converges the resulting variant models into significantly distinct latent spaces.
 The lowest overall errors are observed for the OMat24 variant (on average, the GFRE is 0.25 and the LFRE is 0.09), which is indicative of the relatively rich information content of OMat24 dataset that is often utilized in the pre-training of uMLIPs \cite{eSEN, GRACE, mace_multihead, ORB3, omat24}.

 In DPA-3.1, a model trained on the OpenLAM-v1 collection of 31 datasets \cite{OpenLAMv1}, the following multi-task learning strategy is adopted: the model incorporates a shared backbone network while still being conditioned for different datasets via one-hot encoding.
 This backbone is followed by multiple specialized output heads, or branches, tailored to each dataset \cite{DPA3}.
 Reconstruction results between branches corresponding to OMat24, MPtrj, OC20, ODAC, and SPICE datasets \cite{omat24, MPTRAJ, OC20, ODAC, SPICE}, presented in SI~\ref{sec:si-variants-dpa}, indicate comparable latent space consistency to the MACE single-task models, suggesting that strong parameter sharing without dynamic routing preserves highly universal latent representations.